The materials you need to start a garden can add up in cost. Here are six ideas for starting a garden on a budget without breaking the bank.

 See, sometimes we let feelings of overwhelm talk us into procrastinating because the problem just seems too big to overcome.
 But let’s see if we can find some small, actionable steps that help us move forward with our garden plans (before procrastination sets in) even if we are cash-strapped.

-Here are six ways you can take action on starting a garden while staying on budget.
+Here are six ways you can start a garden on a budget.

-In other words, Patience you must have, my young padawan.
-Rome wasn’t built in a day 🙂
+In other words, Patience you must have, my young padawan. 🙂

 And you know what happened?